raaum/frontflow/README.md

 - Mac `$ export PATH=/usr/local/bin:$PATH`

 ####What is Ruby and Compass?
 If you don't know what Ruby or Compass is, or don't know how to install it, that's okay.
 The application is not the gold here.
 The process is the gold.
 The application is just thrown in to show you that it works, and it works.
 Read and try to understand the configuration settings in `gulpfile.js` and `package.json`.
-They serve as the primary example of how to construct your own frontflow.
+They serve as the primary example of how to construct your own frontend workflow.

 ## Installation
 1. Install Gulp, Git, and Node